markiskander/biomaj-docker/README.md

 # biomaj-docker
-A suite containing biomaj, biomaj-watcher, and all of their dependencies in a docker.
+A suite containing biomaj, biomaj-watcher, and all of their dependencies in two docker containers, one for biomaj, and one for the database side of things.
 Just build, launch, and connect to the IP specified in the console in your browser.
 This docker exclusively uses the developer.ini method of connecting to BioMAJ.

-# Quickly get started with the default settings
-If you're ok with the following defaults, you can simply download the built docker image straight from DockerHub to avoid waiting for a build:

-**Default Ubuntu account name**: bio

-**Default username**: bio

-**Default password**: maj

-**Default wait time on startup**: 64 seconds total (to make sure services get fully started before proceeding)

-**Default launch behavior**: pserve and pceleryd development.ini, offer no terminal access (quickly get started with biomaj-watcher).
-If you want terminal access and would prefer launching pserve/pceleryd commands by yourself (or perhaps launch the production.ini instead), then you'll have to edit the startup file.

-If you're fine with these defaults and just want to get started quickly without having to build the docker from scratch, then simply run this command:

-    sudo docker pull markiskander/biomaj-docker

-If you want to change some settings or build from scratch, refer to **Setting up**.
-Otherwise, skip ahead to **Running biomaj-docker**.

 # Setting up
 First you need to install docker.
 Simply follow the instructions for your OS here: https://docs.docker.com/installation/